Some occupational therapists say many kids are comforted by deep pressure.

 - Sew seams perpendicular to the opening edge, creating channels approximately 4” wide.

 - Divide total weight or volume of pellets by the total number of squares you will have.
-I knew I needed about 1.33oz in each of my 24 squares, so I used my husband’s shipping scale to see what kind of volume weighed that much, then found a measuring cup that was closest to that volume to use as a scooper.
+I knew I needed about 1.33oz in each of my 24 squares, so I used a shipping scale to see what kind of volume weighed that much, then found a measuring cup that was closest to that volume to use as a scooper.

 - After the channels are formed, scoop the correct amount of pellets per square and pour it into each channel.